-(1) The faculty hearing committee shall send to the chancellor and to the faculty member concerned, as soon as practicable after conclusion of the hearing, a verbatim record of the testimony and a copy of its report, findings, and recommendations.
+(1) The faculty hearing committee shall send to the Chancellor and to the faculty member concerned, as soon as practicable after conclusion of the hearing, a verbatim record of the testimony and a copy of its report, findings, and recommendations.
 The committee may determine that while adequate cause for discipline exists, some sanction less severe than dismissal is more appropriate.
-Within 20 days after receipt of this material the chancellor shall review it and afford the faculty member an opportunity to discuss it.
-The chancellor shall prepare a written recommendation within 20 days following the meeting with the faculty member, unless his/her proposed recommendation differs substantially from that of the committee.
-If the chancellor's proposed recommendations differ substantially from those of the faculty hearing committee, the chancellor shall promptly consult the faculty hearing committee and provide the committee with a reasonable opportunity for a written response prior to forwarding his/her recommendation.
+Within 20 days after receipt of this material the Chancellor shall review it and afford the faculty member an opportunity to discuss it.
+The Chancellor shall prepare a written recommendation within 20 days following the meeting with the faculty member, unless the Chancellor's proposed recommendations differ substantially from those of the faculty hearing committee.
+If the Chancellor shall promptly consult the faculty hearing committee and provide the committee with a reasonable opportunity for a written response prior to forwarding the recommendation.
 If the recommendation is for dismissal, the recommendation shall be submitted through the president of the system to the board.
-A copy of the faculty hearing committee's report and recommendations shall be forwarded through the president of the system to the board along with the chancellor's recommendation.
-A copy of the chancellor's recommendation shall also be sent to the faculty member concerned and to the faculty committee.
-For complaints involving sexual harassment, sexual assault, dating violence, domestic violence, or stalking, the complainant shall have all rights provided to the faculty member in this paragraph, including the right to receive a copy of the chancellor's recommendation, except as may be precluded by applicable state or federal law.
+A copy of the faculty hearing committee's report and recommendations shall be forwarded through the president of the system to the board along with the Chancellor's recommendation.
+A copy of the Chancellor's recommendation shall also be sent to the faculty member concerned and to the faculty committee.
+For complaints involving sexual harassment, sexual assault, dating violence, domestic violence, sexual exploitation, or stalking, the complainant shall have all rights provided to the faculty member in this paragraph, including the right to receive a copy of the Chancellor's recommendation, except as may be precluded by applicable state or federal law.

-(2) Disciplinary action other than dismissal may be taken by the chancellor, after affording the faculty member an opportunity to be heard on the record, except that, upon written request by the faculty member, such action shall be submitted as a recommendation through the president to the board together with a copy of the faculty hearing committee's report and recommendation.
-For complaints involving sexual harassment, sexual assault, dating violence, domestic violence, or stalking, the complainant shall have all the rights provided to the faculty member in this paragraph.
+(2) Disciplinary action other than dismissal may be taken by the Chancellor, after affording the faculty member an opportunity to be heard on the record, except that, upon written request by the faculty member, such action shall be submitted as a recommendation through the president to the board together with a copy of the faculty hearing committee's report and recommendation.
+For complaints involving sexual harassment, sexual assault, dating violence, domestic violence, sexual exploitation, or stalking, the complainant shall have all the rights provided to the faculty member in this paragraph.